Hapki yusul: Hapkido and Hapkiyusul

 Choi Yong Sul is often seen as the source of Korean hapkido.
 After Choi returned to Korea in 1946 he started teaching a martial art he had learned in Japan, Daito Ryu Aikijujitsu.
 His initial students and their students, etc., adapted these techniques to their own needs and added techniques from other Korean and non-Korean styles, forming Hapkido, Kuksool Won, Hwarangdo, Tukgongmoosul, Hanmudo, Hanpul, etc.,.

-Kim Yun Sang aka Kim Yoon-Sang (김윤상) began using the term "Hapkiyusul" in 1987, a year after Choi Yong Sul died, in order to differentiate what he had learned from Choi Yong-Sul and was teaching from mainstream Hapkido.
+Kim Yun Sang Kim Yoon-Sang (김윤상) began using the term "Hapkiyusul" in 1987, a year after Choi Yong Sul died, in order to differentiate what he had learned from Choi Yong-Sul and was teaching from mainstream Hapkido.
 Choi Yong Sul authorized Kim to use Choi's own name ("Yong Sul") as the name of his kwan (Yong Sul Kwan).
 Hapkiyusul members practice the original techniques and learning/teaching process as taught to Kim Yun Sang by Choi.
 Choi's students were told that all of these techniques (including the kicks and hand strikes taught by Choi) were Daito Ryu Aikijujitsu.
 The use of hapki (better known as aiki in Japanese traditions) is greatly emphasized.